tldr-pages/tldr/pages/windows/cmd.md

 `cmd /k "{{command}}"`

-- Start an interactive shell session with disabled usage of `echo` in command output:
+- Start an interactive shell session where `echo` is disabled in command output:

 `cmd /q`